JaredTweed/AudioToTextTranscriber/README.md

 ## Future things to add/fix

-### Postponed until after flatpak release
+### Postponed until after flathub release

-* allow draging files into desired order. (issue postponed until after flatpak is published on flathub).
+* allow draging files into desired order.
 * have the smallest model installed by default
-* Move tabs to where the title is currently.
-The title does not need to be in the app.
-Or alternatively, make it so that the tabs have the same margins in the window as the rows beneath. or something else we will brainstorm...
 * Access whisper.cpp via the releases .zip.
+* Every once and a while, it transcribes a txt, and then immediately wipes it so it is empty.
+We just need to prevent that.

-### Intended to complete before flatpak release
+### Intended to complete before flathub release

-We are ready for the flatpak release!
+We are ready for the flathub release!